 - Develop Project Charter

 - Group of planning processes

 - Clarification and planning of actions needed to achieve the goals and content for which the project was initiated.
 The planning process group includes the following processes:

 - Define Scope

-- Create Work Breakdown Structure (WBS) hierarchy
+- Create a Work Breakdown Structure (WBS) hierarchy

 - Develop a Schedule Management Plan

 - Sequence Activities Definition

 - Develop a Cost Management Plan

 - Estimate Costs